ckan/ckan/doc/extensions.rst

 CKAN extensions are a powerful way to extend and customize core CKAN functionality, without modifying or interfering with CKAN core itself.

-An extension can provide one or more plugins that are enabled to modify CKAN.
+An extension can provide one or more plugins that can be enabled to modify CKAN.

 Core Extensions
 ---------------